 No, you do not need to repeat your EMT course.
 You will need to complete orientation modules to familiarize yourself with local protocols, equipment and procedures.
 All members must complete a field orientation internship prior to full qualifications.
 If you are already an ALS provider, orientation will be tailored based your level of experience.

 The basic EMT course is provided free of charge by the City of Virginia Beach, as long as you volunteer for one year as a released Attendant-in-Charge.

 Contact us at (757) 385-1999 for EMT class schedules.
-We run multiple classes annually, so there is seldom a delay before another one starts.
+We run several classes each year, so there is seldom a delay before another one starts.

 We review these situations on a case-by-case basis, but do require an official set of orders.
 In general, we are quite flexible with military personnel.
 We also hope you will one day transfer back and join us again.

 Many of our members are active duty or former Navy.
 It’s not easy to volunteer while on sea duty, but it can be accomplished.
 Our rescue squads are flexible in terms of duty requirements for seagoing members.
 We simply ask that our members maintain good communications with supervisors for planning purposes.

 While the EMT course has no upfront tuition, anyone who attends our EMT course is obligated by contract to remain as an active member staffing ambulances for 12 months following release as an Attendant-in-Charge.
 Failure to complete this commitment will result in being in default for the contracted amount of the EMT Course (currently approximately $1,500).
 Virginia Beach EMS is an Accredited BLS Training Site and the cost of the course is comparable to the cost of attending an EMT course at a local community college.

 Yes!
 Members pick their own station.
 If you don’t have a place in mind, then a good squad to start with is the one nearest your home.